biomassive-salesforce/node-visualforce/README.md

       - /img
       - /fonts
 ```
+Internally you need to reference the static resources (css, js, img, fonts) using absolute or relative ('../' or '/') paths

 ###Configuring the plugin

 The plugin is configured in two separate modules called build and deploy showed in the example: